DoggySazHi/DoggySazHi/README.md

 - I can do web development (HTML/CSS/JS/TS, or frameworks like React or Vue), albeit I am not the biggest fan of it.
 - Other miscellaneous tools I know/use: OpenCV (C++/Python), TensorFlow 2 + Keras (Python), Qt (C++), OpenGL (C++)

+I currently work as a software developer/technical consultant for Sage X3 and Sage 100 with [Platform Technology Advisors](https://platformtechnologyadvisors.com/).
+In my downtime, I am also a software developer and system admin for [Gensokyo Reimagined](https://github.com/Gensokyo-Reimagined/), writing Minecraft Java plugins and maintaining the Docker server infrastructure.

 ## Why?
 むきゅ。
 > Check out my website: https://williamle.com